uboslinux/ubos-docs/sphinx/developers/toyapps/gladiwashere.rst

 =====================

 Glad-I-Was-Here is a slightly more complex "guestbook" web application that uses a MySQL database to store the guestbook entries.
+If you have not already read through the :doc:`helloworld` app documentation, we recommend you do so first.

-We use it to illustrate how to package web apps that use a database for UBOS.
-Here is a screen shot:
+We use Glad-I-Was-Here to illustrate how to package web apps for UBOS that use a MySQL database.
+Here is a screen shot of the app:

 .. image:: /images/gladiwashere-screenshot.png